 Outdoor Garden Weddings

 Outdoor garden weddings are usually daytime or afternoon events, and as the name suggests, held outdoors.
 These weddings can range from quite casual to almost as casual as a cocktail wedding.
-Your choice of attire should reflect the weather so look for lightweight fabrics and even open construction details when planning a garden wedding outfit.
+Let the setting guide your attire: think lightweight fabrics, breathable textures, and even open‑weave or airy construction details that keep you comfortable while still feeling event‑ready.

 A garden wedding is also an ideal occasion to wear your favorite floral print, of course.
 Pastels and other light colors, bold brights, and punchy summery hues are festive and fitting for summer nuptials among the flowers.

 Garden weddings are typically held during the day, so it will likely be warm.
-Lightweight fabrics, midi hems, and sleeveless styles will help you stay cool and comfortable.
+Lightweight fabrics and sleeveless styles will help you stay cool and comfortable.

-A garden wedding is the perfect occasion for a cottagecore-inspired outfit.
-Light blue, floral print, and tiered ruffles are a winning combination with fresh, feminine vibes.
+A garden wedding is the perfect occasion for a colorful, dreamy dress.
+Floaty organza, a drop waist, and an artsy floral print are a winning combination with fresh, feminine vibes.

 Festive Weddings

 Still not sure what to wear to a summer wedding with a festive dress code?
 You can’t go wrong with a bright print!
-Saturated, bright, poppy colors are a solid choice for this playful dress code.
+Saturated, mood‑boosting colors always hit the right note for this playful dress code and instantly bring that celebratory energy the couple is going for.

 Casual Weddings